openstack/trove/doc/source/user/create-db.rst

    This command returns the instance ID of your new instance.

-   You can now pass in the instance ID with the :command:`trove show` command to get the IP address of the instance.
+   You can now pass in the instance ID with the :command:`openstack database instance show` command to get the IP address of the instance.
 In this example, replace ``INSTANCE_ID`` with ``5599dad6-731e-44df-bb60-488da3da9cfe``.

    .. code-block:: console

-      $ trove show INSTANCE_ID
+      $ openstack database instance show INSTANCE_ID

       +-------------------+--------------------------------------+
       |      Property     |                Value                 |